beast-dev/doc/tutorials/howtos/beast_analysing_beast_output.md

 ### Running TreeTracer

+The exact instructions for running TreeTracer differs depending on which computer you are using.
+Please see the README text file that was distributed with the version you downloaded.
+Once running, TreeTracer will look similar irrespective of which computer system it is running on.
+For this tutorial, the Mac OS X version will be shown but the Linux and Windows versions will have exactly the same layout and functionality.

+While we have focused TreeTracer development on computational efficiency, loading extremely large trees files into TreeTracer may cause the required calculations to become more time-consuming.

 ### The main TreeTracer window

+Upon launching the TreeTracer application, you will be presented with a window similar to the one below.
+There are already several options to modify the main TreeTracer window.
+For example, to the left of the TreeTracer icon, you can always choose to hide / show the sidebar.
+At the same height but on the far-right, you can toggle to dark mode by clicking the crescent moon icon.

 {% include image.html file="treetracer0.png" prefix="/tutorials/howtos/" %}<br />

+To load the BEAST **trees** file(s), click the green button that also has a green arrow.
+Browse to the trees file you'd like to load and click Open in the file chooser window.
+The file will be loaded into TreeTracer and be presented to you in a collapsed view as can be seen below.

 {% include image.html file="treetracer1.png" prefix="/tutorials/howtos/" %}<br />